tscnlab/GuidolinEtAl_BehavResMethods_2025/README.md

 ### Data analysis
 Folder: `03_analysis`.
 All scripts in this folder assume that scripts in `01_import` and `02_datapreparation` have been previously run.
-This folder contains the subfolder `functions`, where all custom-made functions needed for the analysis are contained.
+This folder comprises the subfolder `functions`, containing all custom-made functions needed for the analysis.
 Each function is called within individual R scripts using the `source()` function from base R.
 This folder also contains all scripts used to produce results and figures presented in the paper.
 In order of analysis in the paper, these are:
 1. `visual_insp.Rmd`: visual inspection of non-wear sources in the same plot for each participant.
 Contains code to generate Figure 4 of the paper.
 2. `wrlg_plots.Rmd`: visualisation and descriptive statistics of the wear status based on self-reported Wear log entries (ground truth).
 This includes Figure 5 (A-C).
 3. `button_press.Rmd`: preparation, visualisation and descriptive statistics for calculating the presence of a button press at the start and end of each non-wear interval.
 This script also outputs Figure 6 (A-B).
-4. `algorithm_prc.Rmd`: implementation of the cluster detection algorithm for both low illuminance and low activity.
+4. `algorithm_prc.Rmd`: implementation of the cluster detection algorithm for low illuminance and for low activity.
 This script outputs Figure 7 (A-B) and Figure 8.
 5. `classification_summary.Rmd`: examination of algorithm misclassification, including visualisation of each algorithm classification as a time series against ground truth for each participant.
-One of these was then used to generate Figure 9.
-Furthermore, this script includes an analysis of algorithm performance which serves to generate Table 1.
-Lastly, this script contains the code to add a padding to the identified transition states.
+One of these (PID 201) was then used to generate Figure 9, which was finalised using symbols in PowerPoint.
+Furthermore, this script includes an algorithm performance analysis that generates Table 1.
+Lastly, this script contains the code to add a pad to the identified transition states.
 6. `metrics_comparison.Rmd`: calculation of light exposure metrics across three datasets and visualisation of each metric.
 Outputs Figure 10.
 7. `metrics_stats.Rmd`: statistical analysis of differences in light exposure metrics across datasets.
 Outputs Table S1 and Table S2 (Supplementary materials).

-The following scripts, also contained in the folder `03_analysis`, contain code realted to the Supplementary materials:
+The following scripts, also contained in the folder `03_analysis`, contain code related to the Supplementary materials:
 1. `trblshoot_prc_medi.Rmd`: fine-tuning input parameters to be fed into the algorithm for detection of clusters of low illuminance.
 Outputs Figure S2.
 2. `trblshoot_prc_pim.Rmd`: fine-tuning input parameters to be fed into the algorithm for detection of clusters of low activity.
 Outputs Figure S3.
 3. `pim_preprocessing.Rmd`: comparison of precision recall curves for different activity-quantifying parameters (PIM, TAT and ZCM), as well as various options for pre-processing PIM values.
 Outputs Figure S4 and Figure S5.